SpandexWizard/Archimedes/Design Goals.md

 - consideration for blender/other software hotkeys
 - feel like a gundam pilot

 Tenting is important to match the natural twist of your hand. with most ergonomic keyboards, I feel the tenting is either too subtle and useless, or way WAY too much.
 It's going to take some trial and error to find the right ammount of tenting.
-My mockup feels good but it's not as tall as it will be with real keys in it and may need adjusting.
+I'm pretty happy with the model as it sits, but it may need adjusting. to this end i want the key grid as a seperate part from the frame, allowing for all the wiring to be left alone when and if i change bases. (a feature already implemented <3)

 By vertically dished keys, I mean that the rows curve towards homerow, upoff the table.
 This moves them closer to homerow and limits extension of the digits, and, I think, allows for a stronger push with less effort, since you will be pushing more 'straight at the key'.
 The ammount of curve on the keyboard is subtle, with perhaps a 10-12 inch diameter.